-Your plants need organic fertilizer because:
+Your plants need fertilizer because:

 - Most soil does not provide the essential nutrients that are required for the best plant growth and production.

 - All of those beautiful flowers, fruits, and veggies that you grew last year took nutrients from the soil.
 Your garden needs another boost of nutrients to support this year’s plants.
 (This holds true even if you are super lucky to have the rich, loamy soil that all of us crave.)

 Find Out What Your Plants Need by Getting to Know Your Soil

 The first step to knowing what your plants really need in terms of fertilizer is knowing what your soil needs.
 That’s where a soil test comes in.
 Your local county extension office should be able to provide one.
 You simply send in a soil sample using the instructions they provide, and they’ll send you back an extensive report that tells you what your soil already contains and what you really need to add for optimal plant growth.
 (You can request that they provide their recommendations in terms of organic fertilizers.)

 The report will also tell you the composition of your soil.
 Generally speaking, this is important because soils vary in their ability to hold nutrients and make them available to plants.
 Sandy soils do not hold nutrients well; clay soils do.
 However, clay soils do not like to give up the water they hold, so it is more difficult for plants to take up the nutrients that are available.
 As we mentioned above, loam is the soil that every gardener strives for.
 Those of us who don’t start out with it (and that’s most of us) try to achieve it by adding lots and lots of amendments—in the form of organic matter—to our soil over the years.

 Which Do I Need: A Soil Amendment Or Organic Fertilizer?

 First, let’s look at the difference between a soil amendment and organic fertilizer: